fcanas/React-Native-Pedometer-App/Presentation/presentation.md

 # React

-^ Let's take a brief look at a web example from facbook.
+^ Let's take a brief look at a web example from Facebook.
 ^ we make a component called "HelloWorld" and define its content in terms of its properties

 ^ then elsewhere in the app, probably not in a `setInterval`, we set the data on the object and render it into the document.